MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## Site list exceptions

 The feature doesn’t have a single centralized list of sites.
-This strategy is designed to reduce the risk of attack where an attacker can exploit an XSS vulnerability in one a site and use that vulnerability to attack other sites in the list.
+This strategy is designed to reduce the risk of attack where an attacker can exploit an XSS vulnerability in a site and use that vulnerability to attack other sites in the list.
 In contrast, each user will have their own unique site list, manually or intelligently populated to provide a tailored experience.
 A list that’s unique to each user means that an attacker must predict which sites the user trusts, which makes exploitation more difficult.

 The figure below shows the three categories of exception site lists, based on how they're managed.